 The National Safety Council (NSF) found in 2019 that the odds of a person in America dying in a car accident is 1 in 107.
 The NSF also reports that, despite fewer car accident fatalities each year, car crashes are still a leading cause of death for people in all age groups.
 The good news is that safety features and enhanced technology in new car models are helping to reduce car accidents.
 And drastically reducing the national rate of accidental deaths.

 In New Orleans in 2021, a spike in violent crime, illegal drag racing on city roads, and heightened instances of road rage, combined with trauma, loss, stress, and financial difficulties from the COVID-19 pandemic, has made for an environment where car accidents and other personal injuries are even more likely to occur.

 The Centers for Disease Control and Prevention (CDC) reports that more than 30 million people visit hospital emergency rooms each year in the United States as a result of accidental injuries.

-To keep yourself safe from the possibility of a car accident or any other personal injury, take care to stay alert and calm while driving, do not speed or engage in road rage or aggressive driving, and never drive while impaired.
+Protect yourself from the possibility of a car accident or other personal injury.
+Take care to stay alert and calm while driving.
+No need to over speed or engage in road rage or aggressive driving, and never drive while impaired.

 In the time after a car accident, it is normal to feel overwhelmed or encounter stress.
 You may experience symptoms of post-traumatic stress disorder (PTSD) after such a trauma.
-There are many ways that a car accident affects a person’s life.
+There are many ways how does a car accident affect your life.
 These include, but are not limited to, the following: